aetia-ang/README.md/README.md

 🤍 A few things about me... 🤍

-  - love love art
+  - drawing everyday ✩
   - fountain & gel pens are a must
-  - current fave author is Dale Carnegie ✩
+  - current fave author: Dale Carnegie ✩
-  - Percy Jackson is my og book series!
-  - Addicted to kpop, kdramas, & singing competition shows
+  - current fave song: Energetic by Wanna One
-  - Love 80's, 90's, and 00's music!!
+  - love 80's, 90's, and 00's music!!